Financial Policies

 All areas of the University have the inherent authority to bill for materials and services rendered provided that published University criteria are followed.
 However, the authority to maintain accounts receivable and collect payments on such receivables is granted only when there is a justifiably compelling reason to do so.

-Other areas may be granted a right to maintain receivables by their budget executive and Financial Officer.
+Other areas may be granted a conditional right to maintain receivables by their budget executive, Financial Officer, and approved by the Associate Vice President for Budget and Finance.

 The University has established general basic minimum performance criteria applicable to any area granted the authority to maintain its own receivables.
-These criteria appear in the University Procedure CR2066 - Guidelines for Accounts Receivable.
-That procedure also indicates the steps to be taken to procure the authority to maintain accounts receivables.
+These criteria appear in the University Procedure FN2066 Accounts Receivable, which indicates the steps to be taken to procure the authority to maintain accounts receivables.

 BILLING TERMS:

-Areas of the University Which Have NOT Been Authorized to Maintain Accounts Receivables
+Areas of the University NOT Authorized to Maintain Accounts Receivables

-For areas of the University which have NOT been authorized to maintain its own accounts receivable, all materials and permitted services (per Policy FN14) that are sold on a charge sale basis must be billed via CARP (Central Accounts Receivable Portal).
-Use the following link to request access to CARP (Email Subject - CARP Access Request) - CARP (Central Accounts Receivable Portal).
+For areas of the University which have NOT been authorized to maintain its own accounts receivable, all materials and permitted services (per Policy FN14 Use of University Tangible Non-Capital Property, Capital Property, Supplies and University Services) that are sold on a charge sale basis must be billed via Central Accounts Receivable.
+See Procedure FN2066 Accounts Receivable for complete details.

-Areas of the University Which HAVE Been Authorized to Maintain Accounts Receivables
+Areas of the University Authorized to Maintain Accounts Receivables

-For areas which HAVE been authorized to maintain their own receivables, all materials and permitted services sold on a charge sale basis must be billed on the Invoice (or an invoice meeting the requirements delineated in Procedure CR2066 - Guidelines for Decentralized Accounts Receivable).
+For areas which HAVE been authorized to maintain their own receivables, all materials and permitted services sold on a charge sale basis must be billed on an invoice meeting the requirements delineated in Procedure FN2066 Accounts Receivable.

 FURTHER INFORMATION:

-For questions, additional detail, or to request changes to this policy, please contact the Office of Budget and Finance.
+For questions, additional detail, or to request changes to this policy, please contact the Controller, within the Office of Budget and Finance.

 CROSS REFERENCES: